School resource officer: Police brutality

 These incidents are among many that have caused significant concern over the ability of schools to control the actions of school resource officers and other police officers when they are asked to intervene in student conflicts.

 SRO's are not governed by the school board.
-They are controlled by the laws of the state in which they work and their agencies policies and procedures.
+They are controlled by the laws of the state in which they work and their agencies' policies and procedures.
 When the law is broken by a perpetrator and there is a victim of a crime, charges must be brought.
 It is not the choice of school staff whether a law enforcement officer can act in filing charges.

 Increasing arrests of juveniles

-Student Resource Officers are becoming more commonplace in American and Canadian schools, leading to increasing concerns that their presence in secondary schools could prematurely expose adolescents to the Criminal Justice System.
+School Resource Officers are becoming more commonplace in American and Canadian schools, leading to increasing concerns that their presence in secondary schools could prematurely expose adolescents to the Criminal Justice System.
 School districts across the United States are implementing criminal justice system practices in order to achieve a safe schooling environment; however, this comes at the cost of exposing youth/adolescents to the criminal justice system and tarnishing their educational achievements for situations that in the past would likely have been handled through disciplinary action within the school.
 This is seen by some as contributing to a phenomenon commonly known as the school to prison pipeline.

 A criticism of school resource officer programs pertains to the rate of juvenile arrests.
 In a 2011 article by Amanda Petteruti issued by the Justice Policy Institute, information is presented that indicates that school referrals to the juvenile justice system have increased with the presence of SROs.
 A high percentage of those referrals were for minor offenses that may have been handled by the administration had an SRO not been present.
-This concern has attracted attention and some studies indicate that the use of the Juvenile justice system for minor offenses aids in a phenomenon known as the "School to prison pipeline" (pg.
-13).
-To contrast, overall juvenile arrests have gone down according to data from the DOJ.
-If the proliferation of SRO programs in the US are adding to arrests, the data showing this correlation is missing.
+This concern has attracted attention and some studies indicate that the use of the Juvenile justice system for minor offenses aids in a phenomenon known as the "School to prison pipeline".
+In contrast, overall juvenile arrests have gone down according to data from the DOJ.
+If the proliferation of SRO programs in the US is adding to arrests, the data showing this correlation is missing.

 The American Civil Liberties Union (ACLU) suggests that SRO programs should be designed to provide a different response for disciplinary matters as opposed to criminal offenses that occur on school grounds.
-This recommendation was intended to ensure that juveniles were not receiving disparate treatment based upon the presence of a law enforcement officer within their school.
-This can be properly handled if there is a solid agreement or memorandum of understanding between school and police.
+This recommendation was intended to ensure that juveniles were not receiving disparate treatment based on the presence of a law enforcement officer within their school.
+This can be properly handled if there is a solid agreement or memorandum of understanding between the school and the police.